vinodc/flink/README.md

 connection to install the app's dependencies.

 ## Dependencies
+Installing dependencies for your system varies by package manager.
+Yum, Apt, Pacman, etc. are a few you can use.
 Some of the more important dependencies that need to be installed on your *nix system:

     * python 2.7+
     * not django (the app will take care of installing a specific version of